What to expect

 Here’s what you can expect at a typical Sunday morning or Wednesday evening service.

 To prepare our hearts for the teaching of God’s Word, we begin every service with a time of worship that includes both contemporary Christian music and traditional hymns.
 To get an feel for the music we use in our worship time, check out our Worship section and hear from Brian Moreno, our Worship Director.

 After worship, we settle in for a time of teaching.
 Rather than topic-based messages, ours is a teaching ministry, studying the entire Word of God, chapter-by-chapter and verse-by-verse, and making practical application for our daily lives.

 We don’t pass an offering plate or basket.
 Instead, you’ll find agape boxes placed conveniently in the auditorium where tithes, offerings, prayer requests, and contact information can be placed.

 Worship is an integral part of all we do at CCG.
 Worship includes the music we sing, but it’s more than that.
 It also involves an attitude of thankfulness and praise to our God and Savior for all He has done and all that He is.
-Listen to our Worship Director, Brian Moreno’s, thoughts about worship and how it impacts each of us.
-Also, we’ve included here a recording of one of our morning worship times to give you an idea of what to expect when you visit.
+We worship through contemporary Christian songs carefully and prayerfully chosen to prepare each worshiper for God’s message through the teaching of His Word.

 On the first Sunday and third Wednesday of the month, we commemorate the broken body and shed blood of Jesus, and we celebrate their significance in our lives.
 We believe that communion is not necessary for salvation, but we acknowledge it as a practice of believers as commanded by Jesus.
 Our communion is open, which means any adult who has trusted in the finished work of Christ on the cross for the forgiveness of their own personal sins is welcome to join us.